dstroot/blog-next/_posts/dumb-information.md

 ---
-title: 'Internet != Smarter People'
+title: Internet != Smarter People
-excerpt: 'I was certain the Internet would make people smarter and more informed via better access to information.
-Instead, in many ways the opposite happened.'
+excerpt: I was certain the Internet would make people smarter and more informed via better access to information.
+Instead, in many ways the opposite happened.
-coverImage: '/assets/blog/img/umberto-eco.jpg'
+coverImage: /assets/blog/img/umberto-eco.jpg
-date: '2017-07-09T10:25:35-08:00'
+date: "2017-07-09"
+published: "true"
 author:
   name: Dan Stroot
-  picture: '/assets/blog/authors/dan.jpeg'
+  picture: /assets/blog/authors/dan.jpeg
 ogImage:
-  url: '/assets/blog/img/umberto-eco.jpg'
+  url: /assets/blog/img/umberto-eco.jpg
+seoURL: ""
 ---

 I was certain the Internet would make people smarter and more informed via better access to information.
 Instead, in many ways the opposite happened.